One of the fundamental dimensions of data quality is timeliness

 Results

-As for the date 2022-06-23 the timeliness, according to the definition for this case: the ratio between an absolute value of a DateTime difference between two selected columns and the number of records is lesser than 10 days, Is around 58.02%, resulting in high severity.
+As for the date 2022-06-23, the timeliness, according to the definition for this case, the ratio between an absolute value of a DateTime difference between two selected columns and the number of records is lesser than 10 days, Is around 58.02%, resulting in a high severity.

 In order to visualize the results on the dashboards, you have to synchronize the data in the first place: